AnugyaKumari/Namaste-react/myApp/ReadMe.md

 ==>This is because the useEffect hook expects its effect function to return either a cleanup function or nothing

 35.Custom Hooks-

+36.postcss -PostCSS is a software development tool that uses JavaScript-based plugins to automate routine CSS operations.